yansh/yansh.github.io/_posts/articles/2016-03-07-diversity.markdown

 really need diversity to reach its global maxima.

 To strengthen my point, I think it is useful to look at a domain such as Engineering.
-To me, this is a great example on how diversity can be used to build larger and bigger things.
+To me, this is a great example of how diversity can be used to build larger and bigger things.
 We designed systems that are capable of doing incredible things.
 We devised complex theories and have shown that by combining a mixture of very diverse techniques and methodologies facilitates a path to